Large Language Models Could Be Rote Learners: Methodology

 We then compute the accuracy (ACC) of tested LLMs by subsets as a proxy of model performance under different memorization conditions.
 The results of both zero- and five-shot prompting are reported in Fig.~\ref{fig:pre_exp}, from which we observe a consistent yet somehow counterintuitive trend: LLMs exhibit 47.2\% lower accuracy on average on memorized MCQs compared to non-memorized ones, regardless of LLMs and prompting techniques.
 This finding challenges the commonly held assumption that memorization directly improves model performance.
-In addition, it also implies the coexistence of two distinct learning paradigms within LLMs, which we term rote memorization and genuine capability learning, respectively.
+In addition, it also implies the coexistence of two distinct learning paradigms or extremes within LLMs, which we term \textit{rote memorization} and \textit{genuine capability learning}, respectively.
+We also observe that the majority of memorized questions are those relatively simple, \ie not in MMLU-PRO~\cite{wang2024mmlu} (refer to Tab.
+1 in the Appendix A), which is a commonly recognized difficult subset of MMLU .
+Since MMLU-Pro’s curation prioritizes complex, model-challenging questions by excluding simplistic ones, the non-inclusion of our memorized questions in MMLU-Pro serves as objective evidence of their relative simplicity.
+This alignment with MMLU-Pro’s explicit filtering criterion validates our claim as reasonable, eliminating the possibility that the memorized quenstions are relatively difficult.

 However, our pre-investigation has its limitations.
-The binary classification of memorization potentially overlooks more nuanced forms of learning.
-Additionally, using ACC as the performance metric does not truly capture model capacity.
-We address these two issues in the following subsections, which then ensure a disentangle analysis of rote memorization and capability learning.
+Using ACC as the performance metric does not truly capture model capacity.
+Additionally, the binary classification of memorization potentially overlooks more nuanced forms of learning due to the discrete classification cutoff.
+We address these two issues in the following Sec.~\ref{sec:cap_eval} and Sec.~\ref{sec:mem_eval}, respectively, which then ensure a disentangled and quantitative analysis of rote memorization and capability learning.